In this article:

 - 400 ml water (preferably distilled)

-- 3 tablespoons of zeolite powder (for cleansing and revitalization)
+- 3 tablespoons zeolite powder (for cleaning and vitalizing)

 - 80 ml apple cider vinegar (for gentle cleaning and shine enhancement)

-- 10 drops of tea tree essential oil (optional, for added protection and skin care)
+- 10 drops of essential tea tree oil (optional, for additional protection and skin care)

 Preparation: